Kevin B. Miller,1 PhD

 Melvin R. Huber III1 and Kari Jänkälä2

 In this article, the tools needed for applied near-infrared (NIR) spectroscopy in field analysis of crops are discussed.
+An overview of the hardware and mathematical modeling needed for the realization of such instruments is provided.

 Cathy M. Wilson2